|Moving to France > Registering, importing or buying a car in France|

 Le Manège Enchanté - An irreverent guide to French roundabouts

 by Colin Lamont

-Practise on little roundabouts before tackling your initiation test, which is on the roundabout near Auchan (The Magic Roundabout to some).
+Practise on little roundabouts before tackling your initiation test, on a big, busy roundabout such as Auchan (now greatly improved by an underground bypass, so fun much reduced).
 To pass, you must successfully enter and exit from and to each road (ie 12 permutations).
 The Advanced Test includes use of horn and Gallic gesturing, but that’s for later.
-Just don’t ever, as I once did, approach this roundabout on a bicycle.